• Skip to primary navigation

 Fresh Fruit Crisp baked in a white rectangular baking dish.

 Fresh fruit pie filling and crisp filling really are one in the same.
 So the real difference lies in working the dough for the crust.
 Which I’ve discovered is not as scary as it might seem but it takes more time than preparing the crisp topping in bulk, and tossing it over the top of the cut up fruit.
 So as I’ve mentioned more often than I should in this blog, my hectic schedule dictates what I cook and crisps fill that frantically-paced slot perfectly.
-But if you are inspired by all these #PieDay and #PieParty2012 posts, check out my Pie Dough for Dummies and my Blueberry Pie to Warm up your Winter posts and start baking!
+If you are inspired by the idea of Pie Day, check out my Pie Dough for Dummies post and start baking!
 Then come back and tell me what you’ve created please!

 A bag of coconut palm sugar.